This is article #11 out of 50 in The Startup Marketing Playbook.

-Of the MQLs we are creating, how many of them are actually entering sales pipeline?
+Of the MQLs being created, how many of them are actually entering sales pipeline?
 Sometimes, a lead will fill out the demo request form but not actually be ready, willing and able to become a customer, thus they are not actually “sales qualified.”
-We need to optimize our marketing to attract the highest quality leads that are most likely to be sales qualified.
+We need to optimize marketing to attract the highest quality leads that are most likely to be sales qualified.
 Tracking the number of deals that are generated from MQLs is a great place to start.
-As always, this should be segmented by original source so we can understand which marketing campaigns are driving results.
+As always, this should be segmented by original source so you can understand which marketing campaigns are driving results.

 Deals closed from marketing by source

-Similar to the metric above, we want to track the amount of MQLs that actually convert to customers.
-If our marketing team is good at generating leads, but those leads never turn into customers, maybe we are generating the wrong type of leads from the wrong persona.
+Similar to the metric above, track the amount of MQLs that actually convert to customers.
+If your marketing team is good at generating leads, but those leads never turn into customers, maybe you are generating the wrong type of leads from the wrong persona.

-The foundation of an inbound marketing strategy is attracting targets to our website to convert them to leads.
-Therefore, it’s critical to see our web traffic grow.
+The foundation of an inbound marketing strategy is attracting targets to your website to convert them to leads.
+Therefore, it’s critical to see your web traffic grow.
 This will happen from search engine optimization, strong email marketing campaigns and quality content.

 Content downloads by TOFU and MOFU

-We should be consistently tracking how many contacts download our content.
-This can help us measure which content is the most effective in converting targets to leads and leads to MQLs.
+Consistently tracking how many contacts download your content.
+This can help you measure which content is the most effective in converting targets to leads and leads to MQLs.
 It is helpful to segment this metric by top of funnel (TOFU) content and middle of funnel (MOFU) content to measure effectiveness of both.

 Content conversion rate

 Of the visitors that end up on a landing page with a content offer, how many of them are actually willing to provide their contact information in return for downloading that content?
-This is another key indicator of how effective our content strategy is and the trust that we have built with our targets.
+This is another key indicator of how effective your content strategy is and the trust that is built with your targets.